Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Data Processing Pipelines

 \subsection{RGB YOLO Detections to IR Image}

-If we focus on the field of neural network training, we can find a large number of papers \cite{redmon2018yolov3}, \cite{liu2016ssd}, \cite{zhao2019object} that deal with object detection on the RGB images.
-However, much fewer works are focusing on thermal images \cite{agrawal2019enhancing}.
-Even so, the thermal domain is very beneficial for the autonomous agents because it allows agents to sense the surroundings even in the wrong lighting or weather conditions.
+If we focus on the field of neural network training, we can find a large number of papers \cite{redmon2018yolov3}, \cite{liu2016ssd}, \cite{zhao2019object} that deal with object detection on RGB images.
+However, not many works focus on thermal images \cite{agrawal2019enhancing}.
+The thermal domain is very beneficial for autonomous agents because it allows agents to sense their surroundings even in bad lights or weather conditions.

-There is not only a smaller number of works that are interested in the learning neural networks to detect objects on the thermal images \cite{ivavsic2019human}, \cite{herrmann2018cnn} compared to the visible light spectrum, but also the there is also a dramatically smaller background in existing datasets.
+There is not only a smaller number of works interested in the learning neural networks to detect objects on the thermal images \cite{ivavsic2019human}, \cite{herrmann2018cnn} compared to the visible light spectrum, but also the there is also a dramatically smaller background in existing datasets.
 There are very few publicly available sources of annotated thermal images that could be used for training purposes, like KAITS \cite{jeong2019complex} or the FLIR \cite{flir}.

-Because of this, we have proposed the system that would be able to automatically generate a large amount of annotated IR images based on the transferring object detections from the RGB images to the thermal ones, which will help in the future when we will train neural networks for in the thermal image domain \cite{pratt1993discriminability}.
+We have proposed a system that would automatically generate a large amount of annotated IR images based on the transferring object detections from the RGB images to the thermal ones, which will help in the future when we will train neural networks for in the thermal image domain \cite{pratt1993discriminability}.

-The basic idea is to preprocess the detections on the RGB camera, which is physically very close to the IR camera and is also oriented in the same direction.
-For every RGB frame for which the object detection has been performed, the nearest IR frame in time has been chosen.
+The basic idea is to preprocess the detections on the RGB camera, which is semantically close to the IR camera and oriented in the same direction.
+The nearest IR frame in time is taken for every RGB frame for which the object detection has been performed.
 In the next phase, the aggregated point cloud model (see \ref{subsec:agg_lidar_to_image}) is used to estimate the distance of the detected obstacle so that the obstacle can be transformed from the 2D image plane into the 3D model of the environment.
-The last phase is to project the frontal phase of the 3D modeled obstacle into the thermal image, as shown on the fig. \ref{fig:detection_ir_image} and store the parameters of the projected objects in the same format as the origin RGB detections do.
+The last phase is to project the 3D modeled obstacle's frontal face into the thermal image and store the parameters of the projected objects in the same format as the origin RGB detections do.